aarusharora/profile_updater/profile_markdown.md

 - 👀 I’m interested in all stuff related to computer science
 - 🌱 I’m currently learning Distributed systems
 - 💞️ I’m looking to collaborate on almost anything
-- 📫 How to reach me - [https://www.linkedin.com/in/aarusharora789/]
+- 📫 How to reach me - DM me on [Linkedin](https://www.linkedin.com/in/aarusharora789/)

 <!---
 aarusharora/aarusharora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.